In controversial decision, FDA approves first new Alzheimer's disease drug in nearly 20 years

 There have also been concerns around cost.

+Biogen announced on Monday that the wholesale cost of treatment with aducanumab -- which requires an infusion once every four weeks -- is about $4,312 per infusion, making the annual cost around $56,000 for a high dose.

+"Biogen and Eisai are committed to providing access to ADUHELM for patients across a spectrum of financial situations," the company noted in its announcement.
+"For qualified, commercially insured ADUHELM patients, co-pay and infusion cost assistance programs may reduce out-of-pocket costs to as low as $0.
+Patients who are covered by Medicare through a Medicare Advantage plan have a maximum annual out-of-pocket cap."

-In May, the Institute for Clinical and Economic Review released a draft report estimating that the drug should cost between $2,560 to $8,290 per year -- not up to $50,000 based on market analyst estimates -- and noted that 'the evidence is insufficient to conclude that the clinical benefits of aducanumab outweigh its harms or, indeed, that it reduces progression' of Alzheimer's disease.
+In May, the Institute for Clinical and Economic Review released a draft report estimating that the drug should cost between $2,560 to $8,290 per year, and noted that "the evidence is insufficient to conclude that the clinical benefits of aducanumab outweigh its harms or, indeed, that it reduces progression" of Alzheimer's disease.

 Other organizations, such as the Alzheimer's Association, have supported approval of the drug.